Step-by-Step Guide: Fixing Grammar Instantly With AI Keyboards

 One of the biggest advantages of AI grammar keyboards is that they work system-wide across nearly all your apps.
 Unlike standalone grammar checkers that require copying and pasting text, AI keyboards integrate directly into your typing experience regardless of which app you're using.

 In messaging apps like WhatsApp, Telegram, or iMessage, grammar suggestions appear as you compose messages.
-This is super useful for quick communications where you might not normally take time to proofread.
-I've saved myself from countless embarrassing typos in work chats because my AI keyboard caught them before I hit send.
+This is especially useful for quick communications where you might not normally take time to proofread.
+Honestly, I've saved myself from countless embarrassing typos in work chats because my AI keyboard caught them before I hit send.
+There's something reassuring about knowing you have that safety net.

 Email apps benefit tremendously from AI grammar correction.
 Whether you're using Gmail, Outlook, or Apple Mail, your keyboard will help maintain professional language.
 The keyboard can even adapt to recognize that you're writing a formal email and adjust its suggestions accordingly.